Aaron Andrade

 Jeffrey DiIorio

-Instructor of Guitar, Ukulele, and Bass
+Instructor of Guitar, Ukulele, Bass, and Songwriting

 Jeffrey DiIorio holds Bachelor of Arts Degrees in Music Performance and Philosophy from Providence College and a Masters in Music Performance with a focus in jazz guitar from the University of Rhode Island.
 While at PC, Jeffrey performed with their Pep Band, Jazz Band, Funk Ensemble, and Jazz Combo.
 He has studied with Jay Azzolina, Lyle Brewer, David Riley, Phil Sargent, Julian Lage, Adam Smirnoff, and Bruce Bartlett.
 Professionally, he has performed with ensembles led by Alex Lee-Clark, John Allmark, and Mark Burney as well as with The Mac Odom Band, The Phunky Autokratz, and Nightshift Entertainment.
 Jeffrey was the recipient of the Reverend Leo S. Cannon, O.P.
 Award for Excellent Musicianship as well as Judges’ Choice at the Berklee High School Jazz Festival.
 Jeffrey joined FSPA's Music Faculty in 2019.